HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_remote_search.md

     -   Enter P to go to the **Preferences** menu.
     -   Enter 1 to go to the **Repositories** menu.
     -   Enter D to add repositories.
-    -   Type the path for your HCL Portal Remote Search Version 8.5 CF repository file.
+    -   Type the path for your HCL DX Remote Search Version 8.5 CF repository file.
     -   Enter A to apply your repositories and return to the **Preferences** menu.
     -   Enter R to return to the Main menu.
-6. Select **Update** and follow the prompts to update HCL Portal.
+6. Select **Update** and follow the prompts to update HCL DX.
 7. If you are running an external web server, restart it now.

 !!!reminder
-    Go to Known Issues in this topic section to be aware of any known issues for HCL Portal CF releases.
+    Go to Known Issues in this topic section to be aware of any known issues for HCL DX CF releases.

 ## Steps for rolling back the cumulative fix